Cluster expansion by transfer learning for phase stability predictions: Introduction

-The central complication in constructing cluster expansions is to generate a representative dataset of configurations and energies, which is typically done using density-functional theory (DFT) simulations.
-This constraint is especially problematic for low-dimension systems, as the absence of full three-dimensional translational symmetry implies that a large number of configurations are needed to capture the interatomic interactions along the nonperiodic direction(s) \citep{cao2018use, nelson2013cluster}.
+We circumvent this limitation by accelerating the parameterization of cluster expansions (CEs), exploiting the latent information contained in MLP and PBP data.
+CEs evaluate the energy of a lattice by summing energy contributions from finite-size clusters across lattice sites \citep{kadkhodaei2021cluster,nelson2013cluster}.
+These models have been widely used to study crystalline order and phase stability at reduced computational cost relative to DFT calculations \citep{wolverton1998prediction, seko2006prediction, kolb2005nonmetal,carlsson2023finding, wu2016cluster}, and are useful for predicting free energies \citep{ozolicnvs1998cu, wolverton1998prediction, seko2006prediction, kolb2005nonmetal}, magnetic states \citep{sanchez1989magnetic}, phase transitions \citep{kadkhodaei2021cluster, ozolicnvs1998cu, asta1993theoretical}, and defect stability \citep{van2005vacancies}.
+The central complication in constructing CEs is to generate a dataset of DFT energies.
+This constraint is especially problematic for low-dimension systems, as the absence of full translation symmetry implies that a large number of configurations is needed to capture the interatomic interactions along the nonperiodic direction(s) \citep{cao2018use, nelson2013cluster}.
 Considerable effort has been dedicated to generating cluster expansions that minimize prediction errors for a given training set size.
-Various machine-learning techniques, including active learning~\citep{van2002automating, seko2009cluster, mueller2010exact}, cross-validation~\citep{van2002automating}, regularization~\citep{cockayne2010building,mueller2009bayesian}, and feature selection \citep{cockayne2010building,mueller2009bayesian, nelson2013compressive, tibshirani1996regression}, are commonly employed to circumvent this bottleneck.
+While various machine-learning techniques, including active learning \citep{van2002automating, seko2009cluster, mueller2010exact}, cross validation \citep{van2002automating}, regularization \citep{cockayne2010building,mueller2009bayesian}, and feature selection \citep{cockayne2010building,mueller2009bayesian, nelson2013compressive, tibshirani1996regression}, are commonly employed to circumvent this bottleneck, significant improvements in computational efficiency may be achieved by leveraging statistical correlations extracted from MLPs and PBPs.

-Parameterizing cluster expansions poses two critical challenges: ({\it i}) selecting suitable crystal structures for training and ({\it ii}) controlling errors associated to the truncation of the expansion~\citep{nelson2013cluster}.
-Much literature has focused on developing optimal truncation of the infinite cluster basis, as selecting the optimal training structures heavily relies on the chosen truncation approach~\citep{nelson2013cluster, kadkhodaei2021cluster}.
-Recent advances include the integration of Bayesian methods~\citep{mueller2009bayesian, mueller2012ab, nelson2013cluster}, which enable the inclusion of physics-informed priors.
-These priors can significantly decrease data requirements in training cluster expansions~\citep{mueller2009bayesian}.
-As an example, Mueller {\it et al.}~\citep{mueller2012ab} extended the Bayesian approach to incorporate nonlocal, composition-dependent effects for Au--Pd nanoparticles, leading to a significant increase in efficiency compared to conventional cluster selection methods.
-Despite these developments, it may still be demanding to apply the cluster expansion approach to nanostructures, interfaces, and complex multicomponent mixtures due to the large dataset that must be generated from first principles~\citep{kostiuchenko2019impact}.